GideokKim/Bazel-Hands-On/stage01/README.md

 ### Run

-To build this example, use
+To run this example, use

 ```
 bazel run //main:hello-world